center-for-threat-informed-defense/insider-threat-ttp-kb/docs/index.rst

 Welcome to the Insider Threat Tactic, Technique, Procedure (TTP) Knowledge Base!
 The insider threat knowledge base is created and maintaned by the `MITRE Engenuity Center for Threat-Informed Defense
 <https://ctid.mitre-engenuity.org/>`__.
 The Knowledge Base is an emergent resource that aims to advance our collective understanding of the technical mechanisms that insider threats have used.
-This website will detail the tactics, techniques, and procedures seen throughout participating organizations.
+This website will detail the tactics, techniques, and procedures discovered in  participating organizations.

 .. toctree::
     :maxdepth: 2
+    :titlesonly:
     :caption: Contents

     introduction